yasnazariel/kiichain-docs/learn/kiichain/blockchain-features.md

 _Security_

 CometBFT properties ensure that unless more than one-third of the network is compromised, your data is impenetrable.
-It's a bedrock promise of reliability, and it aligns perfectly with KiiChain’s commitment to robust security.
+It's a bedrock promise of reliability, and it aligns perfectly with KiiChain's commitment to robust security.

 _Seamless Chain-to-Chain Interactions_